1900 Is Not The Beginning

 The Gault, what we now usually call Artspace, comprises the half-block area of Arthur Street, Bannatyne Avenue, and King Street across from Old Market Square.
 The Gault was constructed by Architect George Brown in 1900 for wholesalers Gault Brothers Company Ltd., a subsidiary of Montreal-based A.F.
 Gault and Company.
 A.F.
-Gault was one of Canada’s leading wholesalers and was best known for its Blue ribbon brand products.
+Gault was one of Canada’s leading wholesalers, best known for its Blue ribbon brand products.
 Originally four storeys, the brick and stone building is an example of Richardson Romanesque style, a style created by American architect Henry Hobson Richardson.
 A simple wooden post-and-beam system is used as a frame for a stone “stacking-up” method in which varying wall thicknesses are required at each level to support the weight of the floors above.
 The Romanesque rounded arches typical of the style are found in the windows and in the covered tunnel to the loading docks.
 The large window openings provided light to the interior as electric light was not yet available at the time of the build.

 In 1903 a six-storey annex was added along the south wall and two storeys were added to the original building.
 The architect for the addition was James H. Cadham.
 The facade of this new construction was designed and built to make it difficult to see that the Gault Building and its annex are, in fact, two separate buildings.
 Gaults Ltd. occupied the building until 1973.

 Over the next ten years, the warehouse space was rented out to various businesses, including a number of arts and cultural organizations, some of whom became founding members of Artspace.
 In 1984 the Manitoba Centennial Centre assumed ownership of the building in order to lease it to Artspace Inc. for the next 99 years.